-This section provides information concerning opportunities for Native American youth.
+This section provides information concerning opportunities for Native American youth and those who work with Native youth.
 If you know of such opportunities, forward the information to the WebTeam by using this site's Contact form.

 Apply Now!
 Teach For America’s 4th Application Deadline

 “There is no greater reward, as a teacher, than to teach in your own community and among fellow indigenous youth.
 Teach For America has given me the chance to create a better future for na keiki o Hawai`i (the children of Hawai`i).” – Dane Carlson, Hawai‘i ‘10.

 Join Teach For America, the national corps of outstanding college graduates and professionals—of all majors, backgrounds, and career interests—who commit to teach for two years in urban and rural low-income communities and become lifelong leaders in expanding educational opportunity.